Truffle Season in Italy

 Tuscany is home to around 25% of Italy’s white truffle produce so there will be plenty to go around and it’s the go-to region if you are new to truffles.
 The festival is also a great place to visit for a day out with food and craft stands, as well as entertainment and restaurants that allow you to try their truffle menus.

-Fancy picking the truffles for yourself?
-There are few places that offer the experience, including truffle hunting in Le Marche that allows you to pick the truffles for yourself in the stunning countryside near Ascoli Piceno, a renowned area that has truffles almost all year round.
-Or you can try truffle hunting near the Tuscan hills that surround San Miniato.
+Fancy harvesting the truffles for yourself?
+Many places offer the experience, including truffle hunting in Le Marche that allows you to pick the truffles for yourself in the stunning countryside near Ascoli Piceno, a renowned area that has truffles almost all year round.
+You can also try truffle hunting near the Tuscan hills that surround San Miniato.